emiliansiemsia/cookies/README.md

 # cookies
-Symfony3 Bundle, cookies encryption in symfony3
+Symfony3 Project, bundle example how to encrypt cookies in symfony3